 As alternative way to join pics, watch video tutorial & learn how to use the Paste From option in MS Paint:

 If you are still at a loss how to merge photos in Paint, you are welcome to the comments below.
 We are ready to answer all your questions.

 Paint 3D merges two pictures in a similar manner as classic MS Paint.
 Though Paint 3D enables you to work with 3D models, we’ll talk about usual photos, not 3D objects.

 Here’s How to Merge Two Images in MS Paint 3D:

-- Start Paint 3D and click the New option to get the black canva for merged photos.
+- Start Paint 3D on a laptop or PC and click the New option to get the black canva for merged photos.